kongo2002/blog/projects.markdown

 Concerning my choice of programming languages I am pretty much open-minded and always interested in learning new ones.
-At the moment I am most comfortable with C, Python, C#, F# and vimscript to name just a few.
+At the moment I am most comfortable with C, Python, C#, F# and Haskell to name just a few.

 ## Own projects